Manufacturing as a Career

 Credit for Certifications

-If you have a Federal Aviation Administration (FAA) Airframe and Power Plant (A&P) Certificate or a SpaceTec Certified Aerospace Technician Certificate you may be able to receive college credit.
-Students should contact the program faculty member at 321-433-7751 before registering for courses to determine if the certification can apply toward college credit.
+If you have a Federal Aviation Administration (FAA) Airframe and Power Plant (A&P) Certificate, a SpaceTec Certified Aerospace Technician Certificate or a Manufacturing Skills Standards Council-Certified Production Technician (MSSC-CPT) you may be able to receive college credit.
+Students should contact the program faculty member at 321-433-7751 or the program advisor at 321-433-7081 before registering for courses to determine if the certification can apply toward college credit.

 To learn more about the Aerospace Technology program call 321-433-7081.
 An interview and special application process for the Aerospace Technology program is required.